 Long before social media, there were photojournalists whose work was shared across traditional media channels.
 The right instincts, in the right moment, resulted in an image that captured the imagination, documented an event and told a story.
 A single image seen across all media channels.
-In today’s more media savvy environment, we might say it went viral.
+In today’s parlance, we might say it went viral.
 A single moment, a single image and a single opportunity to capture that image.
 Guts, instinct, talent, intuition, anticipation and a passion for the story; these are a few of the key ingredients for a successful photojournalist.

 During the workshop, I was part of the guest faculty sharing my experience and perspective with these young photojournalists.
 Also on the faculty was the great Duane Michals.
 I don’t recall exactly what Duane Michals had to say to them, but one can imagine it included trusting their creative instincts.

 When considering how to hire for successful social media, think outside the traditional agency box.

-For legacy media outlets with legitimate journalistic integrity like the NY Times, fake news is rarely, if ever, an issue.
+For legacy media outlets, with legitimate journalistic integrity, like the NY Times, fake news is rarely, if ever, an issue.
 Ads served in this context are elevated by the integrity of the enterprise.

 In social media, brands end up in the unchecked context of the user; uncorroborated reporting, fabricated events and misinformation.

 Corroborated reporting is a hallmark of journalistic integrity.

 Blockchain has the potential to force down a governance of integrity through corroboration and help social platforms maintain social integrity.
 In effect, this would give brand managers and media buyers leverage, insight and security.

 This would also reward journalistic integrity of the blockchain with greater ad volume and minimize fake news, slowly choking off its source of income.
 Fake news has become a game that is undermining our culture.
 Advertisers on social platforms have an obligation to uphold the integrity of media environments because there is so much at risk.

 Fake news is a not just a race to the bottom, it is the bottom.